Frequency Stabilizer

 Connecting to the Receiver

-There are two connections to Board 1 in the VFO section, one to the reset button and one to 12 volts and ground.
+There are two connections to Board 1 in the VFO section, a third one to the reset button and a fourth one to 12 volts and ground.

-A box labeled "Stabilizer" between the VFO Amplifiers on the edge of the PCB goes to the "VFO IN" connection on the Stabilizer board.
+A box labeled "Stabilizer" between the VFO Amplifiers on the edge of Board 1 of the receiver PCB goes to the "VFO IN" connection on the Stabilizer board.

-At the VFO, above the main tuning capacitor, there is a box labeled "Stabilizer In" that goes to the box labeled "Relay" on the Stabilizer board.
+At the VFO, above the main tuning capacitor, there is a box labeled "Stabilizer In" that goes to the box labeled "Varicaps" on the Stabilizer board.

 VFO Connections